 Vets are obliged by law to keep all vaccination records for at least 3 years, so you may ask your vet to supply you with full records should you have lost your vaccination certificate.
 We can only accept properly certified vaccination records.
 Please keep the vaccinations up to date – vaccines require up to two weeks to build up immunity in a pet.

 We advise that you do not pack away vaccination books when you move, but keep them handy at all times

 If your pets are dewormed regularly (2-4 times per year, depending on the number of pets in the household), there will be no need for additional treatment.
 If, however, we identify a worm infestation while they are with us, we will administer a dewormer, again, for your account.
 Our preferred dewormer is DRONTAL for cats and dogs.

 Please ensure that your pets are free of ticks and fleas when they are booked in.
 Should pets arrive with ticks and/or fleas, they are immediately treated (with ADVANTIX), as well as their surroundings and bedding.
 Keep in mind that this is a costly procedure, so we do encourage our clients to apply an effective tick and flea control product prior to arrival.

-Please allow for approximately 15 minutes for check-ins and check-outs.
-Our staff would like to share as much information as possible on arrival and departure.
+Please allow at least 15 minutes for check-ins and check-outs.
+Our staff would like to share as much information as possible at arrival and departure.

 KEEP PETS IN THE CAR